ajbacon/algorithm_complexity/README.md

 # Algorithmic Complexity

 ## Introduction
 Makers post-course series of workshops aimed at learning/investigating time and space complexity of algorithms.
-Initially this involves developing a timing framework to measure performance, which I will use study and compare language native functions (such as 'Sort' or 'Reverse') against my own implementations.
+Initially this involves developing a timing framework to measure performance, which I will then use study and compare language native functions (such as 'Sort' or 'Reverse') against my own implementations.
 Following this I will use the timing framework to benchmark solutiuons to codewars kata and then use this information to discuss the complexity and see if I can refactor to more efficient solutions

 Course Material: [Here](https://github.com/makersacademy/course/tree/master/algorithmic_complexity)